-If you need to have the highest quality picture and sound for your daily viewing, Fire TV is your best option.
-The basics are still the same, including access to all of the same apps and channels found on the Fire TV Stick 4K.
-But you also get some extra features for your $119.99.
+If you need to have the highest quality picture and sound for your daily viewing, Fire TV Cube is your best option.
+The basics are still the same, including access to all of the same apps and channels found on the 4K model.
+Fire TV Cube costs $119.99 and brings some extra features with that price.

 How much does it cost to use Amazon Fire Stick TV per month?

-In other words, Amazon Fire Stick and Fire TV give you a way to stream your favorite content.
-But you’ll still have to pay for subscriptions and other costs associated with the services you want to access using your Amazon Fire Stick.
+However, you’ll still need to pay for subscriptions for the services you want to access using your Amazon Fire Stick.